Pushkar: Location

+Man Mahal

+Raja Ram Singh constructed the grand mansion, which serves as the guest house and is one of the most visited spots in Pushkar.
+Man Mahal is famous for its Rajasthani architectural style which represents the royal period.

 Legend

-Pushkar is believed to be the place where Lord Brahma performed penance for a very long time and therefore is also one of the rare places which hosts a temple to the Hindu creator god.
+Pushkar is believed to be the place where Brahma performed penance for a very long time and therefore is also one of the rare places which hosts a temple to the Hindu creator god.
 According to the Padma Purana, once Brahma decided to go to the earth and reaching the area of the present Pushkar, he entered that forest, full of many trees and creepers, adorned with many flowers, filled with the notes of many birds, crowded with groups of many beasts.
 Brahma was very pleased with the forests and trees and after remaining at Pushkar for a thousand years he threw a lotus on the ground which made the earth tremble to its core.
-The Devas were also shaken and not knowing what had caused the upheaval, went to look for Brahma but could not find him.
-Lord Vishnu told them the reason for the tremors and took them to Pushkar to meet Lord Brahma.
+The devas were also shaken and not knowing what had caused the upheaval, went to look for Brahma but could not find him.
+Vishnu told them the reason for the tremors and took them to Pushkar to meet Brahma.
 However they could not get a glimpse of him and Vayu and Brihaspati suggested them to meditate according to Vedic rites to be able to see Brahma.
 After a long time the creator-god became visible to them and asked them why they were so distressed.
-The Devas told him about the tumult caused by his dropping the lotus from his hand and asked the reason for it.
+The devas told him about the tumult caused by his dropping the lotus from his hand and asked the reason for it.
 Brahma informed them that a demon named Vajranabha who used to take away the life of children was waiting there to kill the gods but Brahma brought about his destruction by dropping the lotus.
 Since he had dropped the lotus there, therefore that place would be known as Pushkara, a great, sanctifying holy place, giving religious merit.